thunderbiscuit/opcode-explained/opcodes/OP_1NEGATE.md

 **Short Description:** Push the number -1 onto the stack.
 :::

-The `OP_1NEGATE` opcode will push `0xff` (255 in decimal, representing -1 in the context of script execution) onto the stack.
+The `OP_1NEGATE` opcode will push `0x81` (representing -1 in the context of script execution) onto the stack.
 This opcode utilizes the [minimally encoded integers format](../overview/numbers.md#minimally-encoded-integers).

 ## Examples
 ### Example 1